 The Cotswolds Conservation Board has put together a series of fantastic off-road cycle trips exploring some of the best scenery and countryside nearby.
 See the following link for lots of great routes and information: Cotswold Cycling Routes and Info

 You will need a bike that is designed for off road conditions to cycle the above routes.
-Our bikes are not designed for such routes but full off road bikes can be hired just half a mile down the road at ‘Go By Cycle’ (01285 862152).
 You should wear a helmet on these trips and you may want to consider sunglasses to protect your eyes from insects in the summer.
 Remember too that riding a bicycle is not permitted on footpaths.
 Please be considerate of other users on shared routes such as byways and bridal ways.

 Being in the water park itself you’ve got to give water sports a go on one of the nearby lakes.
 Water-skiing, wake boarding, ringo riding, banana boating and tele-skiing.
 A perfect choice for a group holiday in the Cotswolds.
 Both of the below lakes have restaurant’s and bars too.

 WMSki (one of the best cable ski centres out there!)

 Kids love this floating ‘Its a Knockout’ style assault course.
 Only 5 minutes drive away.